Symptoms of Scurvy?

 - Vitamin C plays an important part in the formation of collagen, a component of connective tissue.
 It is metabolized in the liver by oxidation and sulfation.

-- Vitamin C is required to remove free radicals thereby protecting DNA and vessel walls from damage caused by free radicals.
+- Vitamin C is required to remove free radicals thereby protecting DNA and vessel walls from damage.

 Symptoms of Scurvy